PictureElement/html5-tech/docs/basic-jquery-dom-manipulation.md

 ## DOM Traversal

 jQuery provides a variety of methods that allow us to traverse the DOM.
-Most traversal methods are tree-traversal and that make sense since the DOM is a tree-like representation of the document.
+Most traversal methods are tree-traversal and that make sense since the DOM is a tree representation of the document.
 With traversal methods we can move up, down or sideways, visiting ancestors, descendants and siblings.

 1. `.parent([selector ])`: Get the parent of each element in the current set of matched elements, optionally filtered by a selector.
 2. `.parents([selector])`: Get the ancestors of each element in the current set of matched elements, optionally filtered by a selector.
 3. `.children([selector])`: Get the children of each element in the set of matched elements, optionally filtered by a selector.
 4. `.siblings([selector])`: Get the siblings of each element in the set of matched elements, optionally filtered by a selector.
 5. `.find(selector)`: Get the descendants of each element in the current set of matched elements, filtered by a selector, jQuery object, or element.

 ?> Mind that parameters inside [] are optional.